 We recently wrote an article on the Singapore Savings Bond.

 For those who might be interested in adding Singapore Savings Bond into your portfolio, the application for this month’s bond will close on 27 June 2017.
-In a few days time, to be exact.
+In fact, in a few days time, to be exact.

 Here’s how you go about applying for the Singapore Savings Bond.